It is due to excessive growth hormone production (GH), usually by a pituitary growth hormone secretory adenoma.

 Acromegalic patients are more susceptible to neoplasms, possibly due to the increase in insulin-like growth factor-1 in the growth of cancer cells, and 46% have colonic polyps, which can lead to carcinoma.

-Approximately 98% of cases of acromegaly are due to the overproduction of growth hormone by a benign tumor of the pituitary gland called adenoma.
+Approximately 98% of cases of acromegaly are due to the overproduction of growth hormone by a benign pituitary gland tumor called adenoma.

 These tumors produce an excessive growth hormone and compress the surrounding brain tissues as they grow.